A Century of GE Appliance Manufacturing

-Last June, General Electric sold its century-old appliances business to Chinese manufacturer Quingdao Haier Co.
+In June 2016, General Electric sold its century-old appliances business to Chinese manufacturer Quingdao Haier Co.
 Ltd. for $5.4 billion.
 GE Appliance’s headquarters will remain in Louisville, KY, and the agreement calls for the business to continue to market the current portfolio of GE brands for at least 40 years.

 “The sale of GE Appliances is another step in the company’s portfolio transformation and its mission to become the world’s leading digital-industrial company,” said GE Chairman and CEO Jeff Immelt in a news release.

 “Haier has a stated focus to grow in the U.S., build their manufacturing presence here, and to invest further in the business,” he added.
 “Innovation, new product introduction and brand management are fundamental to their overall strategy.”

 The sale marks the end of an era for GE, the industrial conglomerate, though not for GE, the appliance brand.
 Regardless of ownership, GE Appliances will always be able to lay claim to a proud history indeed.

 During the past 100 years, GE’s Appliances division has weathered labor strife, recessions, energy crises and intense foreign and domestic competition to remain one of the world’s most well-known and well-regarded brands.
 At one point, GE was the largest appliance manufacturer in the world, employing tens of thousands of people making refrigerators, stoves, washing machines, dishwashers, air conditioners, garbage disposals and other products.